Iso-entangled mutually unbiased bases, symmetric quantum measurements and mixed-state designs

-The above dodecahedral configuration forming a reduction of $2$-qubit iso-entangled MUBs is not directly related to the arrangement of $20$ pure states in dimension $4$ forming the {\sl magic dodecahedron} of Penrose \cite{Pe94,ZP93,MA99} $\abs{\braket{\psi_i}{\psi_j}}^2$, is different.
-It differs also from the regular dodecahedron of Zimba \cite{Zi06}, which describes a basis of five orthogonal anticoherent states in ${\cal H}_5$ in the stellar representation

-\emph{Projective and unitary designs.}---Let us recall the standard definition of a {\sl projective $t$-design}.
-It is an ensemble of $M$ pure states, $\qty{\ket{\psi_j}\in {\cal H}_d}_{j=1}^M$, such that for any polynomial $f_t$ of degree at most $t$ in both components of the states and their conjugates its average value is equal to the integral with respect to the unitarily invariant Fubini--Study measure $\dd{\psi}_{FS}$ over the entire complex projective space of pure states, $\Xi_d={\mathbbm C}P^{d-1}$,
+\emph{Projective and unitary designs.}---Recall that a {\sl projective $t$-design} is an ensemble of $M$ pure states, $\qty{\ket{\psi_j}\in {\cal H}_d}_{j=1}^M$, such that for any polynomial $f_t$ of the state $\psi $ of degree at most $t$ its average value is equal to the integral with respect to the unitarily invariant Fubini--Study measure $\dd{\psi}_{FS}$ over the entire complex projective space of pure states, $\Xi_d={\mathbbm C}P^{\; d-1}$,

-The notions of pure-state $t$-designs and unitary $t$-designs, consisting of matrices evenly distributed over the unitary group \cite{GAE07}, found numerous applications in quantum information processing \cite{Sc08,RS09,DCEL09,GKK15} and has been applied in experiments \cite{Ta12, BQTSLSKB15, BHM18}.
-They can be considered as a special case of {\sl averaging sets}, which are known to exists for arbitrary sets endowed with a probability measure \cite{SZ84}.
-Below we shall adopt this notion for the set of density matrices and show how such mixed-state designs can be constructed by partial trace of projective designs defined for bipartite systems.
+The notions of pure-state $t$-designs and unitary $t$-designs, consisting of matrices evenly distributed over the unitary group \cite{GAE07}, found numerous applications in quantum information processing \cite{Sc08,RS09,DCEL09,GKK15} and have been applied in experiments \cite{Ta12, BQTSLSKB15, BHM18}.
+They can be considered as a special case of {\sl averaging sets}, which are known to exist for arbitrary sets endowed with a probability measure \cite{SZ84}.
+Below we shall adopt this notion to the set of density matrices and show how such mixed-state designs can be constructed.

 \emph{Mixed-state designs.}---We shall start by introducing a formal definition of mixed-state $t$-designs with respect to the Hilbert-Schmidt measure in the space of density matrices.